AhammedIsmail01478/ITNE352-Project-Group-SA3/README.md

 * Lectures with Dr. Mohammad A. Almeer was heavily used and supported us to create the scripts.

 * ChatGPT was used to clarify and learnt alot of concepts.
+Such as the use of 'localhost' instead of writing full IP address

 * A big thanks to Dr. Mohammad A. Almeer for teaching us throughtout the course as a whole.